Robert Mugabe's most famous quotes

 On US presidents:

-"Let Mr. Bush read history correctly.
+"Let Mr Bush read history correctly.
 Let him realise that both personally and in his representative capacity as the current president of the United States, he stands for this 'civilisation', which occupied, which colonised, which incarcerated, which killed.
 He has much to atone for and very little to lecture us on the Universal Declaration of Human Rights.
-His hands drip with innocent blood of many nationalities." - UNGA, 2007
+His hands drip with [the] innocent blood of many nationalities." - UN General Assembly, 2007

 "I've just concluded - since President Obama endorses same-sex marriage, advocates homosexual people, and enjoys an attractive countenance - thus if it becomes necessary, I shall travel to Washington, DC, get down on my knee, and ask his hand." - ZDC radio interview, 2015

 "Some of us were embarrassed, if not frightened, by what appeared to be the return of the biblical giant gold Goliath.
-Are we having a return of Goliath to our midst, who threatens the extinction of other countries?" - UNGA, 2017
+Are we having a return of Goliath to our midst, who threatens the extinction of other countries?" - UN General Assembly, 2017

 "May I say to the United States President, Mr Trump, please blow your trumpet.
-Blow your trumpet in a musical way towards the values of unity, peace, cooperation, togetherness, dialogue, which we have always stood for." - UNGA, 2017
+Blow your trumpet in a musical way towards the values of unity, peace, cooperation, togetherness, dialogue, which we have always stood for." - UN General Assembly, 2017

 On grooming a successor: